 2001 – New Orleans International Airport is re-named Louis Armstrong Airport in honor of the New Orleans-born trumpet player, singer and bandleader during a week marking what would have been his 100th birthday.

 1776 – The official signing of the Declaration of Independence takes place on this day, not July 4 as widely believed.
 John Hancock, president of the Congress, signs the engrossed copy with a bold signature.
 The other delegates, following custom, sign beginning at the right with the signatures arranged by states from northernmost New Hampshire to southernmost Georgia.

-1943 – Before becoming U.S. president, John F. Kennedy is commander of a U.S. Navy patrol torpedo boat (PT-109) in the Solomon Islands that is rammed by a Japanese destroyer and sliced in half.
-Two crewmen are killed, but 11 survive, largely due to Lieutenant Kennedy’s dramatic rescue efforts.
+1943 – Almost two decades before becoming U.S. president, John F. Kennedy is commander of a U.S. Navy patrol torpedo boat (PT-109) in the Solomon Islands that is rammed by a Japanese destroyer and sliced in half.
+Two crewmen are killed, but 11 survive due largely to Lt.
+Kennedy’s dramatic rescue efforts.

 1990 – Iraqi troops invade Iraq’s tiny, oil-rich neighbor, Kuwait, quickly capturing Kuwait City and establishing a provincial government.
 The move leads to “Operation Desert Storm,” a massive U.S.-led military offensive aimed at ousting Iraqi forces to prevent further invasion into nearby Saudi Arabia.

 Starring Peter O’Toole, Alec Guinness and Anthony Quinn, and directed by David Lean